jas0n1iu/lambda-check-eks-info/README.md

 1. Ensure that your AWS account has the necessary permissions to create CloudFormation stacks, Lambda functions, EventBridge rules, IAM roles, and other required resources.
 2. Create an S3 bucket to store the Excel file containing the EKS cluster information.
 3. Create a Lambda layer containing the required Python dependencies.
-You can use the provided `deploy-lambda-layer.sh` script to create the layer and obtain its ARN.
+You can use the provided `setup-env.sh` script to create the layer and obtain its ARN.
+4. Existing Amazon EKS clusters accross different regions

 ## Deployment

-### 1. Create Lambda Layer
+### 1. Package Lambda codes and layer zip files

 Before running the following command to setup envirement, you have to export S3_BUCKET_NAME to store Lambda codes and zip file used to create Lambda layer.